int() in Python is a built-in function that returns the corresponding integer object of passed number or string as a parameter.

 int() Parameters

-base is required only for string object passed as the first argument.
-For numbers, the default base value is 10
+The base is required only for string objects.
+For numbers, the base value by default is 10

 .